 In 2009, I earned my Paralegal Certificate at Hamline University.
 I interned in business, real estate, estate, and probate law at Dougherty, Molenda, Solfest, Hills, & Bauer.
 I graduated summa cum laude.

-First, I volunteered on the Cottage Grove Human Services Human Rights Commission from 2004 to 2016, with a break from 2009 to 2011.
+I have provided volunteer services to the community in a variety of ways.
+First, I volunteered on the Cottage Grove Human Services Human Rights Commission from 2004 to 2016, with a break from 2009 to 2011 as a result of redoing my life after my late-husband Karl died.
 I was the Vice Chair from 2013 to 2016.
-I lead the fundraising group from 2012 to 2016.
 The City disbanded the group in 2016.

 Second, I volunteered for Beyond The Yellow Ribbon Network of Cottage Grove Steering Committee from 2011 to 2014.
-As a member, I had a variety of duties.
+I had a variety of duties.
 In Spring of 2011, I was the leader of the silent auction for a spaghetti dinner fundraiser, our first fundraiser.
 In Summer 2013, I brought to Cottage Grove The Echoes of War presentation, which is an eye opening presentation about the long-term emotional and physical effects of combat on military members, i.e. post-traumatic stress disorder (PTSD) and traumatic brain injury (TBI).
 Lastly, I was 1 of the managers of the organization's Facebook page.